• Skip to primary navigation

 Cooking Tips

-Take it further, pat dry the steak, and place it on a wire rack tray for a couple of days.
-Additionally, allow the steak to rest for a few minutes after cooking to allow the juices to redistribute, ensuring a juicy and flavorful result when you slice into your perfectly cooked steak.
+Take it further, pat the steak dry, and place it on a wire rack tray for a couple of days.
+Additionally, let the steak rest for a few minutes after cooking to redistribute the juices, ensuring a juicy, flavorful result when you slice into your perfectly cooked steak.

 Remember also that high heat is not enough to sear your steak, which doesn't mean it will lock in the juices.
 It will just rush out of the other end, so lower the heat a bit.